Arx Fatalis: Legacy

 Arx Fatalis critical praise gave Arkane the opportunity to work with Valve to develop a new title on their Source engine, and Colantonio opted to make a sequel, Arx Fatalis 2.
 However, the poor sales of the first game made it difficult to find a publisher.
 Arkane was eventually approached by Ubisoft and asked to apply the Arx Fatalis game engine to their Might and Magic.
 This became Dark Messiah of Might and Magic, released in October 2006.
 It refined the first-person melee combat of Arx Fatalis with a lesser emphasis on role-playing elements.
 During this time, Colantonio moved from France to Austin, Texas, leaving the main studio in the hands of his colleagues while he set up Arkane Austin in June 2006.
 Colantonio left the studio in 2017 to concentrate on smaller projects.

-To celebrate Arkane Studios' 20th anniversary, the game was made available for free on PC from 28–31 May 2020.
+To celebrate Arkane Studios' 20th anniversary, the game was made available for free on PC from 28 to 31 May 2020.